xuyanshi/xuyanshi.github.io/_posts/2023/2023-06-28-china-jobs-age-discrimination-35.md

 ---
-title: Why China’s Young People Are Not Getting Married
+title: No Job, No Marriage, No Kid: China’s Workers and the Curse of 35
 author: nytimes
 date: 2023-06-28 18:00 +0800
 categories: [Language Learning, English]